-On 11 December 2018, MPs vote on Theresa May's proposed Brexit deal.
+On 11 December 2018, MPs are due to vote on Theresa May's proposed Brexit deal.
 Brexiters and remainers alike can see much at stake for our economy and democracy for decades to come.
 It's why Brexit has been described as 'the issue of our generation'.

 Yet there is another international deal being negotiated this December.
 Whilst it's getting less UK press coverage, its focus has far wider global implications.
 As UK politicians wrangle over Brexit, governments, corporate lobbyists and activists are gathered in Poland for UN climate change talks.
 The aim is to agree how to enact the targets of the 2015 Paris climate deal.

 The issue of climate breakdown needs urgent political leadership.
 It demands we change the way we run our global economy for the good of people and the planet.
 Just last month, a UN report concluded that it is both essential and possible to avoid catastrophic climate change by limiting global warming to 1.5°C above pre-industrial levels.

 UN scientists say the world must cut greenhouse gas emissions almost entirely and remove remaining emissions (often called net-zero emissions) by 2050 at the latest.
 Considering the warnings in their latest report, many say 2050 is far too late to protect the ecosystems that we all depend upon.
 We need unprecedented climate action to happen within the next few years.